YonatanSas/YonatanSas/README.md

 🌱 I'm currently in my second year of studying Computer Science (GPA 96.19).<br /> 📫 How to reach me: Feel free to connect with me on LinkedIn or via mail<br />
 https://www.linkedin.com/in/y-sas | yonisasson1110@gmail.com.<br />
-🎸 Fun fact: I'm a self-taught guitarist with over 8 years of playing experience!
+🎸 Fun fact: I'm a self-taught guitarist with over 8 years of experience!

 <!---
 YonatanSas/YonatanSas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.